oriPeisah-123IE/NBA--3PT-Revolution/README.md

-### 6. Identifying Player Styles using Machine Learning
+### 6. Identifying Player Styles using K-Means Algorithem

 In this part of the project, I wanted to see if the data could tell me which "type" of shooter each player is, regardless of their official position.
 To do this, I used a **Machine Learning** algorithm called K-Means Clustering.